Baguettes, Bardot and Black Metal: Adventures in Paris

 “Gojira” is the original Japanese name for Godzilla, and Gojira (the band) actually recorded several demos and went on a few European tours in the late 90’s under the name Godzilla before changing it for obvious legal reasons.
 So why did a French band name themselves after a famous Japanese movie monster in the first place?
 Well, the band says they thought the idea of a giant radioactive lizard was “…a symbol of devastating power.”
 Having seen these guys live opening for Slayer in 2013 in Lowell, MA, and then again as a headliner in Portland, ME just last year, I can attest that “devastating power” is a good way to describe this band both live and on record.

 And Gojira have progressed significantly since their early days.
 They started off as a thrashy death metal band, but their sound has evolved over the course of seven studio albums to incorporate elements of prog, groove metal (not unlike later Sepultura), avant-garde, math rock (crazy stop-start time signatures), and psychedelia, all without losing one drop of intensity.
-Lyrically, the band often touches upon themes of nature, spirituality and environmentalism, sometimes all within one song, as is the case with the track “Floating Whales”.
+Lyrically, the band often touches upon themes of nature, spirituality and environmentalism, sometimes all within one song, as is the case with the track “Flying Whales”.

 Gojira have been nominated for three Grammys, had albums make it onto the Billboard charts in the U.S. and are now considered one of France’s most successful heavy metal bands.
 Their latest album Fortitude was released in 2021.